Data-Science-Platform/tpch-pgsql/README.md

 pip3 install -r requirements.txt
 ```

-* some running instance of Postgres
+* some running instance of Postgres, e.g. if running locally, the following command should not fail

 ```
 pg_config --version